Hexworks/the-cogitator/_posts/2018-09-29-by-the-way-exploring-delegation-in-kotlin.md

 {% gist 30f3d827d4d921ace9e36547bb38d33a %}

+> This also means that with delegation we can unit test our building blocks in isolation (`DefaultPositionable` and `DefaultSizable` here) which is a significant improvement over inheritance in itself.

 So it turns out that with the `by` keyword we have a really powerful alternative to inheritance and the only limitation is that we have to use `interface`s on the right hand side of `by`: Kotlin can only delegate to interfaces.